bkesterbyld/maroon-potato/src/pages/index.md

     subtitle: ''
     content: >
-      Rapidly assemble backends for new features, modernize the back office and securely share data with agencies and partners
+      Rapidly assemble backends for new features, modernize the back office and share data with agencies and partners
     actions:
       - label: Join the Beta
         url: /general-enquiries